MrPigga913/WinDoS/README.md

-WinDoS - Windows DDoS Tool
+WinDoS - Windows DoS/DDoS Tool

 Welcome to WinDoS!
 This is a functional DDoS tool designed for Windows, created by a 15-year-old aspiring developer.
 My dream is to become a skilled coder, and this project is an important step in my learning journey.
 Please bear with me as I am still honing my programming skills, and I apologize for any bugs or issues you may encounter.